-We strive to find different ways to engage with tenants and other customers for example, we use a texting service to remind tenants of their rent arrears arrangements, gas servicing appointments etc. We have a screen at our reception with a rolling presentation to provide our customers with information on our services.
+We strive to find different ways to engage with tenants and other customers for example, during the pandemic we utilised virtual viewings of homes for applicants.
+We have a screen at our reception with a rolling presentation to provide our customers with information on our services.

-We have a Tenant Panel
+We have a Tenant Panel.
 We set up a Tenant Panel of 7 tenants in March 2016 who meet on a regular basis to discuss and review the effectiveness of various aspects of our service/processes and advise us where they think improvements could be made - "a critical friend".
 Please contact us if you would like a Tenant Panel Information Pack.